grilo/citadel/docs/index.rst

 Welcome to CITADel's documentation!
 ===================================

-Transform your Jenkins into a Travis! (.. or a Circle, or a Codeship, or a GitLab-CI or something else).
+Make your Jenkins behave like a Travis! (... or a Circle, or a Codeship, or a GitLab-CI or something else).

 Peruse the documentation at your leisure and feel free to report any issues found